netlify-labs/cache-key-variations/README.md

 the instructions, and a single additional cache object is created for all non-matches.
-For example, the content from a request to `yoursite.com/catalog?productType=clothes` and a request to `yoursite.com/catalog` (no query parameter) will have separate cache-keys, but requests to `yoursite.com/catalog` and `yoursite.com/catalog?otherParam=something` will have the same cache-key.
+For example, the content from a request to `yoursite.com/catalog?productType=clothes` and a request to `yoursite.com/catalog` (no query parameter) will have separate cache keys, but requests to `yoursite.com/catalog` and `yoursite.com/catalog?otherParam=something` will have the same cache key.